perladvent/perldotcom/content/article/_pub_2005_11_23_bricolage_analysis.md

 {
-   "date" : "2005-11-23T00:00:00-08:00",
-   "image" : null,
-   "thumbnail" : null,
+   "description" : " Previous Perl.com articles have reviewed where Bricolage fits into the universe of content management systems and worked through Bricolage installation and Bricolage configuration.
+Now it's time to go through the steps required to model the structure of an existing...", "slug" : "/pub/2005/11/23/bricolage_analysis.html", "draft" : null,
    "authors" : [
       "david-wheeler"
    ],
+   "date" : "2005-11-23T00:00:00-08:00",
-   "title" : "Document Modeling with Bricolage", "categories" : "data",
+   "title" : "Document Modeling with Bricolage", "image" : null,
+   "categories" : "data",
-   "slug" : "/pub/2005/11/23/bricolage_analysis.html",
+   "thumbnail" : null,
    "tags" : [
       "bricolage",
       "cms-workflow",
       "content-management",
       "document-modeling",
       "open-source-cms"
-   ],
-   "draft" : null,
-   "description" : " Previous Perl.com articles have reviewed where Bricolage fits into the universe of content management systems and worked through Bricolage installation and Bricolage configuration.
-Now it's time to go through the steps required to model the structure of an existing..."
+   ]
 }

-Previous Perl.com articles have reviewed [where Bricolage fits into the universe of content management systems](/pub/a/2004/08/27/bricolage.html) and worked through [Bricolage installation](/pub/a/2004/10/28/bricolage_installation.html) and [Bricolage configuration](/pub/a/2005/01/06/bricolage_configuration.html).
+Previous Perl.com articles have reviewed [where Bricolage fits into the universe of content management systems](/pub/2004/08/27/bricolage.html) and worked through [Bricolage installation](/pub/2004/10/28/bricolage_installation.html) and [Bricolage configuration](/pub/2005/01/06/bricolage_configuration.html).
 Now it's time to go through the steps required to model the structure of an existing web page in Bricolage.
 Part of the motivation for the redesign of the [Bricolage website](http://www.bricolage.cc/ "Visit the Bricolage website") last summer was to create good examples of document types and templates for use in Bricolage itself.
 You can take advantage of that work by analyzing a page on the current Bricolage site to determine how to break it down into its basic elements.

 First, here's a brief introduction to document types in Bricolage.